LM-SAL/irispy-lmsal/docs/guide.rst

     <BLANKLINE>

 Note this is not on the main object but each individual element, in this case the spectral window.
 While the SJI files contain just one spectral window per file, the raster files have several spectral windows per file.

-As the SJI IRIS Level 2 data are simpler than the raster files, since they have only one spectral window per file, we will start with this data instead of the raster file above.
+As the SJI level 2 data are simpler than the raster files, since they have only one spectral window per file, we will start with this data instead of the raster file above.

-We use the following command to read and load the data from a SJI IRIS Level 2 file:
+We use the following command to read and load the data from a SJI level 2 file:

 .. code-block:: python